 Every business monitors the performance of its employees, and an insurance agency is no different.
-This metric helps you understand where you can guide agents who might be struggling and where you can continue to encourage top performers.
-Not to mention, it helps you identify which of your agents might be best for certain accounts.
+You can use this metric to determine where you can guide struggling agents and where you can continue to encourage and recognize top performers.
+Not to mention, it helps you identify which of your agents might be most suitable for certain accounts.

 # of policies sold per agent